rolancon/confetti/README.md

 the second one would have a new section header _[2]_, etc. These numbers are not supported for explicit, external term names (see section Terms), they are considered implicit, internal term names.

-There are no _null_ values in set theory, therefore if a field value is _null_ in one of the relations, then just leave it out.
+There are no _null_ values in set theory, therefore if a field value is _null_ in one of the tuples, then just leave it out.
 Suppose _value-c_ of _key1_ is _null_ in the second row:

     /
     key2 = value-d

-A table could optionally also contain a separate schema, which is a set of all the columns used in the relations:
+A table could optionally also contain a separate schema, which is a set of all the columns used in the tuples:

     [table1,]
     key1, key2